haxrob/wedgeberry/README.md

 # wedgeberry
-Wedgeberry is a single script that provides an interactive menu to configure a Raspberry Pi into a IoT / mobile device network monitoring tool for use with [mitmproxy](https://mitmproxy.org/).
-With Wedgeberry, you can convert a Pi into a Wifi access point running mitmproxy and have egress traffic routed over a variety of options such as Wireguard VPN, Tor network or an upstream BurpSuite proxy instance.
+Wedgeberry is an interactive script that assists in repurposing a Raspberry Pi into a customizable Wifi access point with transparent proxying for TLS and other traffic inspection via [mitmproxy](https://mitmproxy.org/).
+Wedgeberry's primary goal is to streamline related installation and configuration while offering functionality that supports the privacy of the security tester (without having to host a segmented lab/network).
+VPN/tunneling, firewalling and Wifi parameter randomization (BSSID, SSID) are optional features to support this goal.
+Additionally an upsteam

 ![wedge-diagram](/images/connectivity.png)